-Months ago on a Sunday evening, my dad called a family counsel.
+Months ago, my dad called a family council on a Sunday evening.

-listened as my dad began saying that the last time we had a family counsel
+listened as my dad began saying that the last time we had a family council

 I then knew that whatever my dad was going to say was going to be bad.